 Marc and Kris live just north of Peterborough on an acreage that is about halfway between Buckhorn and Burleigh Falls, with a view of Lower Buckhorn Lake and some lovely woods and meadows with hiking trails, all of which are named after former pets.
 They are already sort of practicing cohousing, in a small way, because they share a large duplex with Mathew and Becky, who now live next door where Kris’s mother and father used to live.

 Kris also grew up with a different form of cohousing.
-The property that she and Marc live on was briefly a commune, complete with its own geodesic dome (which has since been torn down,
+The property that she and Marc live on was briefly a commune, complete with its own geodesic dome (which has since been torn down, unfortunately).

-Kris and Marc love to travel, and have spent many of their vacations researching cohousing developments all over the USA
+Kris and Marc love to travel, and have spent many of their vacations researching cohousing developments all over the USA and Canada.

 I was born and raised in Toronto and moved to the country outside Bobcaygeon to raise my children.
 I moved to Peterborough in 2014 and have felt at home ever since living in a very well-connected neighbourhood with a community garden a block away.